 LIT Short Interest

-Global X - Lithium & Battery Tech ETF (LIT) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $1.74B, listed on AMEX, carrying a beta of 1.35 to the broader market.
-The Global X Lithium & Battery Tech ETF (LIT) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Solactive Global Lithium Index. public since 2010-07-23.
+Global X - Lithium & Battery Tech ETF (LIT) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $1.47B, listed on AMEX, carrying a beta of 1.32 to the broader market.
+The Global X Lithium & Battery Tech ETF (LIT) strives to mirror the financial performance, specifically the price appreciation and income yield, of the Solactive Global Lithium Index, not factoring in its own management fees and expenses. public since 2010-07-23.

 Short interest is the total number of shares currently sold short and not yet covered, reported bi-monthly by FINRA.
 Days to cover (short interest divided by average daily volume) indicates how long it would take short sellers to close positions, with higher values signaling greater squeeze potential.